Azure/azure-powershell/src/ResourceManager/CognitiveServices/Commands.Management.CognitiveServices/help/New-AzCognitiveServicesAccount.md

 ```

 ### -Type
 Specifies the type of account to create.
-Use `Get-AzureRmCognitiveServicesAccountType` cmdlet to get current acceptable values.
+Use `Get-AzCognitiveServicesAccountType` cmdlet to get current acceptable values.

 ```yaml
 Type: System.String